Using Torch

 There are two approaches to build FHE-compatible deep networks:

-• Quantization Aware Training (QAT) requires using custom layers, but can quantize weights and activations to low bit-widths.
-Concrete ML works with Brevitas, a library providing QAT support for PyTorch.
-To use this mode, compile models using compile_brevitas_qat_model
+• Quantization Aware Training (QAT): This method requires using custom layers to quantize weights and activations to low bit-widths.
+Concrete ML works with Brevitas, a library that provides QAT support for PyTorch.

-• Post-training Quantization: This mode allows a vanilla PyTorch model to be compiled.
-However, when quantizing weights & activations to fewer than 7 bits, the accuracy can decrease strongly.
+• Post Training Quantization (PTQ): This method allows to compile a vanilla PyTorch model.
+However, accuracy may decrease significantly when quantizing weights and activations to fewer than 7 bits.
 On the other hand, depending on the model size, quantizing with 6-8 bits can be incompatible with FHE constraints.
-To use this mode, compile models with compile_torch_model.
+Thus you need to determine the trade-off between model accuracy and FHE compatibility.

-See the common compilation errors page for an explanation of some error messages that the compilation function may raise.
+See the common compilation errors page for explanations and solutions to some common errors raised by the compilation function.

 The following example uses a simple QAT PyTorch model that implements a fully connected neural network with two hidden layers.
 Due to its small size, making this model respect FHE constraints is relatively easy.
 To use QAT, Brevitas QuantIdentity nodes must be inserted in the PyTorch model, including one that quantizes the input of the forward function.